cc33qq/recoveryVR/docs/Feedback_log.md

 # Feedback log
+## Ethical issue in project - 01/08/2019
-## The project may raise ethical issue as it is related to patients' information security
+Feedback: The project may raise ethical issue as it is related to patients' information security

 Time: 01/08/2019

 Sourse: Richard